bpcoxjr/blog/_posts/2018-02-14-intro-to-css-grid.markdown

 ![columns-rows-adjusted](/assets/images/css_grid/columns_rows_adjusted.png){: .center-image}

 Just as we'd expect, the first and third columns, at 200px wide, are twice as wide as the second column, at 100px wide.
 And at 100px in height, our first row is twice as tall as our second row, at 50px.
 Okay, cool.
 But what if we want our grid items to be wider than the column they're in, or taller than their row?
-Enter the grid-column and grid-row properties.
+Enter the <code>grid-column</code> and <code>grid-row</code> properties.

 <span style="font-weight: bold; font-size: 1.25em; color: #ac0863">grid-column-start/grid-column-end</span>